Cheeden/tp/docs/UserGuide.md

 Updates an existing lesson progress entry for a student.

-Format: `editprogress INDEX pr/Date|Description`
+Format: `editprogress INDEX pr/DATE|NEW_PROGRESS`

 * Updates an existing lesson progress entry for the student at the specified INDEX.
 * **The input `DATE` must match an existing progress entry for the student.**<br>
   If no progress entry or more than one progress entry is found for the specified date, an error message will be shown.
-* `DESCRIPTION` is the new description for the lesson progress, which will overwrite the old entry for that date.
+* `NEW_PROGRESS` is the new description for the lesson progress, which will overwrite the old entry for that date.

 > **Tip:**
 > Use `editprogress` to correct mistakes or add details to a past lesson's entry.
 Use `viewlessons` first to see which dates have entries you can edit.